Robert Opron

-Robert Opron (22 February 1932 – 29 March 2021) was a French automotive designer.
+Robert Maurice Jean Opron (22 February 1932 – 29 March 2021) was a French automotive designer.
 He created or collaborated on numerous projects that became production cars for brands that included Simca, Renault, and Fiat.
 He is best known for his work at Citroën, which he joined in 1962 and where he became responsable de style (head of the design department) in 1964.

 Biography

 Opron was born in Amiens in Picardy, France.
 His father was in the military and received several postings to locations in French Colonial Africa, so Opron grew up in places like Algeria, Mali and Abidjan.

 At 18 years old Opron contracted tuberculosis, and had to spend time in a sanatorium.
 He returned to France in 1952 and enrolled in the École des Beaux-Arts in Amiens; one year later he transferred to the École nationale supérieure des Beaux-Arts in Paris.
 He studied architecture under Auguste Perret.
 Altogether Opron spent eight years studying architecture, painting, and sculpture.

 At age 21, he married Geneviève Mercier.
 In the early 1950s Opron's interest in aircraft led him to take up flying, including acrobatic flying.

 In 1952 Opron began his professional career as a machine designer for the Compagnie Nationale des Sucreries in Ham in the Somme.
 In 1954 he was hired by aircraft builder Société Nationale de Constructions Aéronautices du Nord.
 He specialised in cockpit design, and worked on the Nord Noratlas aircraft.

 Opron began working at Simca in 1958 at age 26.
-Here he designed the Fulgur, a bubble-topped car with tail fins which was to be atomic powered and voice controlled.
-He also redesigned the Simca Vedette as a parade limousine for Charles de Gaulle.
 His department was eliminated in 1961, and Opron received a two-year severance payout, but with a non-compete clause that prevented him from moving to another automaker.
 Instead Opron went to Arthur Martin, a company that produced housewares and home appliances, where he became Director of Style.
 Opron returned to automotive design with Citroën in 1962.

-When Opron first applied to work for Citroën, the chief designer, Flaminio Bertoni, threw Opron's portfolio on the floor and told him he didn't think much of his work.
-Three weeks later it transpired that he was merely testing him, and he not only offered him a job, but also became his mentor.
-Opron went on to design the SM coupé, the GS and the CX, all for Citroën.
-In 1964 he succeeded Bertoni as Citroën's chief designer.

 Over the course of his career Opron became known for balancing a collaborative, team-based approach to design with creative input from individuals.
 He finally retired from design work in 2001.

 Opron died from complications of COVID-19 on 29 March 2021, in Antony near Paris.